Comparing Human and AI Soundscapes

 Extension and Connections: Soundscapes Around Town

-This lesson is inspired from the excerpted section below from Stephanie Smith Budhai’s and Marie Heath’s book, Critical AI in K-12 Classrooms: A Practical Guide for Teaching Justice and Joy.
-In this section of the book they celebrate the joy of Black community homeplace-making, noting that collective and embodied memory is essential to the practice.
-They contrast the aliveness, community, and creativity necessary to creating homeplaces of freedom against the predictive algorithms and encoded oppression of AI generated descriptions of community.
+This lesson is inspired by Stephanie Smith Budhai’s and Marie Heath’s book, Critical AI in K-12 Classrooms: A Practical Guide for Teaching Justice and Joy.
+In the book they celebrate the joy of Black community homeplace-making, noting that collective and embodied memory is essential to the practice.
+To highlight the differences between deeply rooted community versus a machine generated description of community, they draw on Kathrine McKittrick’s work on Black geographies.
+McKittrick emphasizes that place-making in Black communities encompasses the bodies of the human inhabitants and the landscape of the place, the role of ancestral history, and the power of collective memory.
+Budhai and Heath contrast the complex vitality of human communities against the limited, disembodied, and machine approach of AI “imagined” communities.

 1. Model how to create a sound journal.
 Students can write down sounds or record sounds.